mus-com-psy/collective-hacks/README.md

 ## p5.js examples on the p5.js site

 * [Towards Snake!](https://editor.p5js.org/tomthecollins/sketches/DOBzEdnCr) A first attempt at a "sketch" in p5.js.
-From Coding collective on 9th October, 2020: "Coding session 1: Introduction to JavaScript and p5.js"
+From Coding collective on 9th October, 2020: "Coding session 1: Introduction to JavaScript and p5.js".
+Here is a [recording](https://drive.google.com/file/d/1oPF4C98j8-oMX6EH-nPd2xRLzY0D2fdq/view?usp=sharing) of the session (accessible to Univ York accounts only).
 * [Getting closer to Snake!](https://editor.p5js.org/tomthecollins/sketches/M5fM2NGci) Not much further than the sketch above, but rearrangement of code into a "Snake class", which will help going forward, and is our first encounter with something called object-oriented programming.
 Also from Coding collective on 9th October, 2020: "Coding session 1: Introduction to JavaScript and p5.js"
 * [Still a box, now chunked](https://editor.p5js.org/tomthecollins/sketches/9IXODrgER).
 We didn't do this in the session, but if you want to actually finish an implementation of the game Snake! and are stuck, check it out.
 * [Snake can eat apple and get longer](https://editor.p5js.org/tomthecollins/sketches/RRCmVgPgl).
 We didn't do this in the session, but if you want to actually finish an implementation of the game Snake! and are stuck, check it out.